 Breastfeeding can boost a child’s IQ by as much as 8 points.

-There’s a strong correlation between suicidal thoughts and low IQ.
+There was once a strong correlation between suicidal thoughts and low IQ.
 However, some recent studies claim this may be the other way around.

 Birth order has no impact on IQ, despite the urban myths we’ve all heard about!

 5. Big head?
 Big brain, possibly.